 The checkboxes in the left column allow users to manage multiple issues.
 The topmost checkbox (in the header row) will allow you to check or uncheck all boxes at once.

-The ID column will display the severity type based on the color flag and initial of each issue.
+The Severity column will display the severity type based on the color flag of each issue.

 By default, issues display in descending order of severity and by date modified.